-recognise that although they might treat women employees on par with men and even provide special facilities to cater to their needs, women still live in a gendered society and highly unequal domestic situations.
-While software companies may be 'global' workplaces that attempt to divorce themselves from the larger society, relationships at work continue to be shaped by the conflictual and asymmetrical gender relations that prevail more broadly within the Indian middle class.
-(Upadhya 2006, 84)
+"recognise that although they might treat women employees on par with men and even provide special facilities to cater to their needs, women still live in a gendered society and highly unequal domestic situations.
+While software companies may be 'global' workplaces that attempt to divorce themselves from the larger society, relationships at work continue to be shaped by the conflictual and asymmetrical gender relations that prevail more broadly within the Indian middle class (ibid)."

-Looking beyond the IT and telecom industry, there is marginal, if any, attention given in the ICT policies to women who are not IT-literate, or even school literate, who do not live in urban areas and who do not possess the income levels to afford the benefits of the so-called 'IT revolution'.
-On the one hand are a significant number of initiatives launched by the government and private sector (and sometimes even the NGO sector), that approach technology as a 'neutral' tool and assume that its effects can be isolated from the local community context in which unequal power structures, including unequal gender roles and statuses, are reinforced.
+Looking beyond the IT and telecom industry, there is marginal, if any, attention given in the ICT policies to women who are not IT-literate, or even school-literate, who do not live in urban areas and who do not possess the income levels to afford the benefits of the so-called "IT revolution".
+On the one hand are a significant number of initiatives launched by the government and private sector (and sometimes, even the NGO sector), which take technology as a 'neutral' tool and assume that its effects can be isolated from the local community context in which unequal power structures, including unequal gender roles and statuses, are reinforced.
 Effectively then, these initiatives proceed from a simplistic view that mere provision of ICT-enabled information or services will benefit those in the community in an undifferentiated manner, as technologies underlying these services are gender, caste and class 'neutral'.
-On the other hand, there are a set of initiatives that proceed from an empowerment motive, but where the term is usually watereddown to capture the benefits resulting from women's access to previously unavailable information or services, or from the income earned by women who become managers of revenue-generating telecentres or kiosks.
-Income earning opportunities are, of course, of great importance - indeed, an independent and secure income is quoted in many a scholarly study and claimed by poor women as a critical factor in ensuring survival and bargaining power within and beyond the household, and the interlinkages between economic empowerment and other kinds of empowerment are many.
-But a primary focus on employment and income generation is not sufficient to fully and meaningfully empower women in a region where female adult illiteracy levels are greater than 50 percent in four out of six countries; where women's participation in the agricultural and informal sector is very high; and where even those women working in privileged IT jobs and earning high incomes do not have complete autonomy over decisions in their household.
+On the other hand, there are a set of initiatives that proceed from an empowerment motive, but where the term is usually watered-down to capture the benefits resulting from women's access to previously unavailable information or services, or from the income earned by women who become managers of revenue-generating telecentres or kiosks.
+Without undermining the importance of income-earning opportunities - indeed, an independent and secure income is quoted in many a scholarly study and claimed by poor women as a critical factor in ensuring survival and bargaining power within and beyond the household - and without ignoring the inter-linkages between economic empowerment and other kinds of empowerment, it is important to recognise that a primary focus on employment and incomegeneration is not sufficient to fully and meaningfully empower women in a region where female adult illiteracy levels are greater than 50 percent in 4 out of 6 countries; where women's participation in the agricultural and informal sector is very high; and, where even those women working in the privileged IT jobs and earning high incomes do not have complete autonomy over decisions in their household.

-Thus, at both the policy level and at the project level, the South Asian ICT scenario is broadly one in which an explicit pro-poor and pro-women emphasis is absent, and where a narrow market or business focus comes at the cost of the empowerment and social justice gains that could have resulted from a more systematic approach to using ICTs for social and developmental objectives.
+Thus, at both the policy level and at the project level, the South Asian ICT scenario is broadly one in which explicit pro-poor and pro-women emphasis is absent, and where a narrow market or business focus comes at the cost of the empowerment and social justice gains that could have resulted from a more systematic approach to using ICTs for social and developmental objectives.
 In a policy context that fails to address gender and development in a paradigmatic and holistic manner, what are the options for the vast majority of women of the region who remain untouched by the present ICT policies?
 The situation may look dismal on the policy front, yet there are some inspiring case studies in pockets of South Asia, that show how new technologies have been appropriated for women's empowerment through various means - using ICTs to strengthen women's political and social identity, stimulating far-reaching ICTs-induced structural transformations and thus, challenging the status quo norms that define gender relationships.
 These are presented in the next section.